Avalanche tie NHL record with road win against Kraken | Colorado Avalanche

 Lehkonen tied it 1-1 at 3:50 of the second period when he got to a loose puck at the right hash marks and shot into an open net.

-O’Connor gave Colorado a 2-1 lead at 11:50, winning a foot race for the puck with Vince Dunn before beating Grubauer glove side on a breakaway for a short-handed goal.
+O’Connor then put Colorado in front 2-1 at 11:50, winning a foot race for the puck with Vince Dunn before beating Grubauer glove side on a breakaway for a short-handed goal.